 7.15.1 There are two wiring harnesses used on the test stand - a dynamometer harness that connects to the stand power and PCM, and an engine harness.
 Obtain the dynamometer and engine-wiring harnesses from OH Technolgies7,6,.
-Diagrams of these wiring harnesses are shown in A6.16 and A6.17 identifying connections.
+Diagrams of these wiring harnesses are shown in Figs A6.16 and A6.17 identifying connections.